 At Coastal Pain Medicine we treat both chronic pain and opioid addiction.
 We provide both behavioral and medical therapy for the opioid addicted patient, with or without chronic pain.

-Suboxone in Broward County: Pompano Beach, Deerfield Beach, Fort Lauderdale – The Right Treatment
+Suboxone in Pompano Beach - The Right Treatment

 Sometimes patients with pain may also have the disease of addiction.
 This could be from prior drug abuse or alcoholism for example.
 They may even have the genetic vulnerability to the disease and not even be aware of it.
 For instance, if both biological parents are alcoholics, the relative risk of a child being an alcoholic is about 8 times more likely.